yilinliu610730/EoE/README.md

 ## Data Preparation Pipeline

+  Please refer to [GETTING_STARTED](docs/GETTING_STARTED.md) for guidance to train, inferences, and develop our work.

    1. Image Annotations

       Annotations are done using the **QuPath** Software.
 JSON file containing individual annotation is then outputed using the **QuPath** build-in script.